 29. Patrick McKenzie’s SEO Tricks – McKenzie provides some SEO tricks.
 Even if you’re advanced with SEO, it won’t hurt to read this.

-30. Making Content Memorable – If you run a blog, it’s important to not put your time and energy into getting tweets, likes, +1′s, etc. Why?
+30. How to Create Content People Will Bookmark and Remember – If you run a blog, it’s important to not put your time and energy into getting tweets, likes, +1’s, etc. Why?
 Because it’s still not totally clear how these play into Google’s ranking.
 You should be spending your time focusing on producing great content.
-This SEO Copywriting (SuccessWorks) article gives a good overview of how to turn an article from “meh” to memorable.
+This article gives a good overview of how to turn an article from “meh” to memorable.

 31. Strategic SEO for Startups – More good SEO tips from McKenzie, this time focusing on “Startup SEO.”

 32. Quick Wins in SEO – Want some quick wins (that you may not be familiar with already) in SEO?
 Are you familiar with title tags and h2 tags?
 If not, check out this article.
 It’ll help bring some quick wins to your website.

 33. SEO for Software Companies – Run a software company and want to know how to get traffic to your website via content creation?
 Check out this article for all the details.

 36. Conducting a Competitive SEO Audit – HubSpot gives an overview of how to conduct an SEO audit of the competitive landscape.

 37. What Every Programmer Should Know – Are you a developer that’s a little unsure about SEO?
 Read this article written by a developer explaining the ins and outs of SEO.